 The ability to electronically transmit error-free prescriptions directly to a pharmacy from the point of care is an important step in providing safe, high-quality health care.
-In 2009, the Centers for Medicare & Medicaid Services (CMS) implemented the Electronic Prescribing (eRx) Incentive Program to accelerate electronic prescription use by Medicare-enrolled physicians.
+In 2009, the Centers for Medicare & Medicaid Services (CMS) began the Medicare Electronic Prescribing (eRx) Incentive Program to accelerate electronic prescription use by Medicare-enrolled physicians.

 Joint Letter to CMS Regarding the Proposed Rule on the 2012 Medicare eRX Program - July 25, 2011(9 page PDF)

 Letter to CMS on Proposed Changes to the ePrescribing Incentive - July 18, 2011(3 page PDF)

 Leter to HHS Regarding Medicare ePrescribing Renalties for 2012 and 2013 - December 9, 2010(6 page PDF)

 Didn't find what you were looking for?
 Search the Electronic Prescribing document archive.